 An Entity or Two with Personal Issues/Regrets…

-Sarah Norton, who was the widow of Noah Norton, the founder of Nortonville, was the popular, skilled, dedicated midwife who delivered quite a few babies in the coal mining communities, in all kinds of weather and at any hour of the day or night.
-She was described as being a gutsy, independent soul with a prickly personality, rumored to being an unbeliever because she wasn’t known to be “a very religious person.”
+Sarah Norton, who was the widow of Noah Norton, the founder of Nortonville, was the popular, skilled, dedicated midwife who delivered quite a few babies in the coal mining communities, in all kinds of weather, and at any hour of the day or night.
+She was described as being a gutsy, independent soul with a prickly personality, rumored to be an unbeliever because she wasn’t known to be “a very religious person.”
 On October 5th, 1879, while traveling to deliver a baby, she was thrown from her buggy and killed when her horses bolted and ran.
 When two different huge, violent storms interrupted two attempts to have a funeral for her, the people simply put her into her grave without a “Christian burial.”
 Uh Oh!
 This wasn’t good!

-A ghostly apparition of a horse-drawn hearse has been seen and heard traveling up the road to this cemetery.
+The ghostly apparition of a horse-drawn hearse has been seen and heard traveling up the road to this cemetery.